TomaszWoloszyn983/shopping-list-application/README.md

 ## **6. Testing**

 The Application is fully responsive and the applications code was tested using:
-* Nu Html Checker for html code.
+* Nu Html Checker for html code https://validator.w3.org/nu/.
-* W3C CSS Validator for css code.
+* W3C CSS Validator for css code https://jigsaw.w3.org/css-validator/.
-* Jshint for Java Script code.
+* Jshint for Java Script code https://jshint.com/.
-* CI Python Linter for Python code.
+* CI Python Linter for Python code https://pep8ci.herokuapp.com/.

 There were no issues detected by most of the test, although there where some errors implemented with add-ons.
-More details about tesings and unfixed issues are available in the dedicated testing section testing.md [here](TESTING.md).
+More details about testings and unfixed issues are available in the dedicated testing section [here](TESTING.md).

 ## **8. Deployment**